nemonik/hands-on-DevOps/readme.md

 1. Open you browser to <http://192.168.0.11:9000/admin/marketplace>
 2. If you need to login as `admin` with the pasword `admin`.
-3. Search for `SonarGo` in the search box with `Search by features, tags, or categories...` in it.
+3. Submit `SonarGo` in the search box with `Search by features, tags, or categories...` in it.
-3. Click a box if it exists update.
+3. In the result, look for the button starting with `Update to`, click it and the plugin will be updated.
-4. Click `Restart Server`.
+4. The button will be replaced with "Update Pending" and info message will be rendered at the top of the page.
+Click `Restart Server` in this info message.
-5. Yes, your sure.
+5. A modal with appear asking, "Are you sure you want to restart the server?"
+Yes, your sure.
 Click `Restart` in the modal.

 After some time the server will update the plugin.